meetcleo/frontend-interview/README.md

 2. Git (plus a Github account)
 3. Yarn or NPM

 With the above installed, you'll need to fork this Github repo locally to your machine.
+We also recommend you come prepared with your preferred IDE set up to your liking in order to allow us to start straight away.

+## Running the application

 There are various commands already available for you to run: